KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 DjangoCon US 2026 will take place in Chicago from September 14-18.
 I am super-excited to go back!

-Continue scrolling for more post-conference fun.
+Continue scrolling for more post-conference fun and sightseeing.

 ![](djangocon-us-2025-recap-images/djangocon-us-my-badge.jpg)